MiRitter87/trading-cockpit-backend/README.md

 - Lists
 - Scans

+Besides master data management, the application provides additional functions which are described below.

 ### Price Alerts
 A price alert notifies the user if the price of an instrument reaches a certain threshold.
 There are two types of alerts.
 One alert informs you if a price is equal or higher than your defined price.
 The other type informs you if the price is equal of lower your defined price.